The Complete Guide to Tracking Campaigns with UTM Parameters: Basics, Best Practices, & Examples

 Use a UTM builder to create each link.
 Once you’ve decided on your naming system, it’s time to start building your UTMs!
-There are plenty of free UTM builders online—like this one, for example.
+Oribi's free UTM builder makes this super easy.
 Simply enter the URL you want to link to, along with the source and medium for this particular UTM.
 Decide on a name for this campaign, and enter that into the ‘campaign’ space.
 It should look something like this:

 Add these UTMs to all your links.
 Once the UTM tracking builder has generated your UTM, just copy and paste it into your ad or post.
 Try to add UTMs to every link you publish.
 Every element, whether it’s an ad, banner, email, or something else, needs its own UTM.
 If you’ve got an email campaign with multiple emails, be sure to create a separate UTM for each email in the campaign.
 Here’s an example list of the kinds of links you’ll want to add UTMs to: - any links you post on social networks

 - any links you add to automated emails or newsletters - any links associated with coupon codes - any link that appear on your subdomains

 It’s important to keep track of all the UTMs you create and publish.
 We recommend saving every UTM link in one document so that when it comes time to analyze your UTMs, you’ll always know which is which.
 To help you keep track of your UTM parameters list, we’ve created this snazzy template for you.
 Go wild!